Vulnerability and patch management in the CISSP exam

 - Regular monitoring of both points above for applicability as per the business.

-- A monthly process must exist to list identified
+A monthly process must exist to list identified vulnerabilities mapped to specific business-critical services.

-- Risk Criteria: For devices storing, processing or transferring business critical data:
+For devices storing, processing or transferring business-critical data:

 - All vulnerabilities with a rating of ‘critical’, ‘high’ (as documented in Table 0) or with a CVSS number greater than 4.0 must have a mitigating action assigned; all other vulnerabilities must be assessed and action agreed on based on a risk-based decision.